 On most courses, we have many students whose native language is not English.
 Course materials are available in some 50 languages, and some courses are even bi-lingual.
 If English is not your native language, then someone from the center will contact you to see how we can accommodate you.

-People of all sexual orientations and gender identities are welcome to our courses.
-The campuses at all the meditation centers in this tradition are separated into two sides, one for women and one for men.
+People of all gender identities, expressions and sexual orientations are welcome to our courses.
+The campuses at all the meditation centers in this tradition are separated into two sides, one for females and one for males.
 This extends to the residential accommodations, the walking areas, the dining rooms, and the meditation hall.
-This structure is designed to reduce the tension that can sometimes derive from the mixing of genders.
+This structure is designed to reduce the tension that can sometimes derive from the mixing of females and males.